carlzhang4/carlzhang4.github.io/content/_index.md

       title: '🎮 Hobby'
       subtitle: ''
       text: |-
-        I have four lovely cats and a diamond rank in LOL Ionia Server.
-I also enjoy Pubg, many 3A games and camping.
+        I have four lovely cats and a diamond rank in LOL Ionia server.
+I also like pubg, many 3A games and camping.
 Hope we can enjoy these in the spare time of research.
     design:
       columns: '1'
   # - block: collection